AnthonyWlodarski/HideYoElfHideYoBytes/README.md

 # HideYoElfHideYoBytes
-This C projgam will check an ELF file for bytes inserted in between program sections
+This C program will check an ELF file for bytes inserted in between program sections.